 If you are absent from school for more than half of your credit-bearing class blocks on the day of an activity, you are ineligible for any activity on that day unless the absence has been approved in writing by the Assistant Superintendent/Principal.
 Exceptions may be made by your coach or activity adviser:

 1) for a medical absence pre-arranged with the coach or adviser, or

 If you are absent from school on a Friday before a Saturday event, you may be withheld from Saturday activities at the sole discretion of the coach or activity adviser.

 With proper documentation and valid absence reporting by a parent/guardian, a student’s absence will not count toward the six attendance violation maximum for the following reasons:

 - Personal illness or other physical disablement (should include what the doctor expects the school to do; example: medical excuse from physical education)

 - College visits

-- Certain planned absences for extenuating circumstances that must be approved by the AP for Student Services
+- Certain planned absences for extenuating circumstances as approved by the Absence Reporting steps

 - Unavoidable medical-related appointments (medical appointments should be scheduled outside the school day when possible)

 - Civic Engagement: ETHS students who are absent from school for one day to engage in a civic event may receive an administrative excused absence upon receiving documentation of the civic engagement.
 An excused absence for civic engagement is treated like any other absence under the ETHS Attendance Guidelines.
 Please see the procedures for Leaving Early/Arriving Late for details.